-Career Services, located at each of the campuses of Erie Community College, assist students and prospective students in exploring majors and career options.
+Career Services, located at each of the campuses of Erie Community College, assists students and prospective students in exploring majors and career options.
 The centers assist with resumes and cover letters, interviewing skills and searching for employment opportunities.
-Career Services are in contact with local and national employers on a regular basis.
+The Career Services office is in contact with local and national employers on a regular basis.
 They host on-campus recruitment opportunities and job fairs, and they maintain listings of current employment opportunities for students and alumni.

 Career Services is available to help prospective and current Erie Community College students with all parts of the career and educational planning process.
 We are available to meet with students individually.
 Students are also encouraged to explore the career-related websites below.